Review Sumerian Alkaid 10 inch telescope

 Back home, I immediately did a closer inspection of the scope.
 My first impression was that this really is a quality product.
 The materials being used, the finish, but above all how precisely all the individual parts fit together!
 The whole looks beautiful and it seems to me that a lot of trial and error have been needed before being able to build such a fine telescope.
 But that may also be because I have an excessive admiration for professionals who are able to design something like this 🙂

 The first time I did the set-up, I was careful not to work too quickly and especially not to exert too much force on the parts.
-With the supplied description it takes about 45 minutes before the Alkaid is erect.
-Quite a long time, but once you get the hang of it the time is reduced to approximately 12-15 minutes.
-An advantage is that the set-up doesn’t require any tools, very useful when you’re in the dark.
+With the supplied description it takes about 30 minutes for the first time before the Alkaid is erect.
+Quite a long time, but once you get the hang of it the time is reduced to approximately 10-15 minutes.
+An advantage is that the set-up doesn’t require any tools and this is very useful when you’re in the dark.
 The bolts which tighten the various parts have a nice grip and are stored in a bag that can be carried inside the case.
 For every type of bolt there is a spare one.
 Finally, using adjustable feet puts the chassis down firm and level.

 With the supplied fan it’s possible to cool the mirror a bit faster for more quality time at the eyepiece.
 Once built up, the dob can easily be transported in the car when I put one of the rear seats down, however I do think it’s best to use a station wagon for that.
 With 1.25 meters in length (excluding light shield), it will not lie comfortably on the back seat of every car.